mpwalsh8/wpgform/readme.txt

 = Version 0.59 =
 * Added ability to preset values for Google form as part of WordPress URL.
 * Added new CSS declarations to default plugin CSS to account for recent changes by Google to Forms.
+* Added ability to define fields as "hidden" and preset with a user defined or system defined value.
+* Fixed validation limitation which only allowed one validation rule per input.

 = Version 0.58 =
 * Fixed bug when radio button and checkbox responses contained apostrophe characters.